taylandogan/notter-vscode/README.md

 Currently, Notter can only visualize the todos and comments in your project.
 But soon you'll be able to:

+- Use the package in other codebases, not just Python
 - Filter TODOs by keyword
 - Prioritize TODOs
 - Set a reminder for TODOs